Wedding Day Timeline

 A wedding day timeline allows me to work out with a client exactly how they want their day to flow.
 Almost always, when discussing the details, things will change based on the information and experience that I provide to them.
 If I have a formal list from one bride comprising of 8 images, and another bride has a list of 20 images with many large groups, the time required will obviously be different.

-The bride and groom will often spend more time with their photographer than they will with each other on the wedding day, at least that’s how it is in my business where the average day is about 10 hours.
-So who better to help create an accurate plan of action than the person attending weddings week after week, and bringing tons of experience to the table?
+The bride and groom will often spend more time with their photographer than they will with each other on the wedding day, at least that’s how it is in my business where the average day is 10-12 hours.
+So who better to help create an accurate wedding day timeline than the person attending weddings week after week, and bringing tons of experience to the table?

-You should be able to trust your photographer to help immensely in putting together a detailed wedding timeline, and it is best to have it all ironed out at least a month before the wedding day.
-If they don’t, or worse still, won’t, it may be time to ask some searching questions.
+A bride should be able to trust their photographer to help immensely in putting together a detailed wedding day timeline, and, as mentioned earlier, it is best to have it all ironed out at least a month before the wedding day.
+A photographer who doesn't do this, isn't focused on maximizing results for their client.
+I cannot see any reason to avoid this preparation.

 I may be a photographer, and not a wedding planner, but I am also morally bound to make sure that I do everything possible to ensure that my clients have a smooth and glitch free wedding day.
 The wedding timeline is the blueprint for that, and better still, it's a free service.